coq/coq/doc/sphinx/addendum/type-classes.rst

    Defined.

 One has to take care that the transparency of every field is determined by the transparency of the :cmd:`Instance` proof.
-One can use alternatively the :cmd:`Program Instance` variant which has richer facilities for dealing with obligations.
+One can use alternatively the :attr:`program` attribute to get richer facilities for dealing with obligations.

 Binding classes